Critical Functions in the Controller's Office

 - Payroll forms, manuals, and calendars can be found on the SF Employee Portal Support website.

-Collectively, these applications provide a robust, integrated platform that delivers mission-critical services to 55 City Departments, eliminating the need for hundreds of independent legacy systems and customized applications.
 The division serves over 35,000 active City employees, 75,000 retirees and 25,000 City vendors (bidders and suppliers).
 Peripheral and legacy applications also leveraged by the division include Oracle Identify & Access Management, Phire Architect, Control-M, and FreshWorks.
 The technology implemented and maintained by the Systems Division provides standardization, transparency, and efficiency for the City’s crucial business processes.
 Users are fully supported to ensure adoption of these interconnected functionalities.